 Understanding what motivates a user to download and utilize your app is essential for marketers.
 From there, you may discover more about the UI/UX and how it might be improved.
 It isn’t easy to get a grasp on tracking the user journey, but marketers can see the exact steps customers take with the correct data.

 How Do You Map The User’s Journey Through A Mobile App?

 This user profile represents a subset of your whole audience.
 As you gain experience with your app, you will design many user personas that will help you better understand how different sorts of people use it.

 Because of this, you’ll be able to figure out precisely what your consumers want, how to design features, and what modifications would improve the user experience.
 Creating user personas takes a blend of market research and data analysis.
-Conducting surveys and requesting users to provide feedback can also help you understand your customers’ preferences more.
+Conducting NPS survey and requesting users to provide feedback can also help you understand your customers’ preferences more.

 To discover how customers engage with your application, you should look at their pain areas, their major purpose for downloading it, and your USP.
 When you gather data to answer these questions, it will help you construct user personas and map their various experiences.

 If you want to learn how various users engage with your app, you need to know what steps they take, and how satisfied or dissatisfied they are at each stage.
 With this information, you may begin the optimization process once you’ve mapped the user’s route.

 For example, you might run A/B tests to see which modifications work best across your whole audience.
 An organization’s online experiences, products, and marketing initiatives may be improved through A/B and multivariate testing.

 Mapping A User’s Journey Using Best Practices

 - Determine each touchpoint along the user journey